ImFlog/bruno-talk/prez/slides.md

 ---
 # You can also start simply with 'default'
 theme: dracula
-title: We don't talk about Bruno
+title: Ne parlons pas de Bruno
 highlighter: shiki
 drawings:
   enabled: false